Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 The white and the yellow pose no such issues and work quite nice; as do the textures and the creases of the actual tea towel, in my opinion.

-I finally decided to cut the "so fresh" words from the background, as it's dark color clashed to much with the text on the page; and I set the background to repeat horizontally, resulting in a quite nice effect on mobile phones screen sizes.
+I finally decided to cut the "so fresh" words from the background (although this particular phrase corresponded nicely with the band describing themsleves as:
+"simple, honest and perspective young band that will knock you out with their energy" - i.e. as something "fresh"), as it's dark color clashed to much with the text on the page; and I set the background to repeat horizontally, resulting in a quite nice effect on mobile phones screen sizes.

+In this image being that from an and of an actual kitchen towel, it adds to a more overall atmosphere of intimacy: as being invited so someone's home for tea - band being a band that often played smaller venues - more "intimate" shows - and their music, both recorded and performed, being a certain act of "intimacy".

 ### ***Merch***